cofoundry-cms/Cofoundry.Docs/src/Admin Panel/Email Notification Customization.md

 Each email notification has it's own builder function with a context parameter that contains all the key data to build that template:

 - **BuildNewUserWithTemporaryPasswordTemplateAsync:** The email template that is used when a new user is created with a temporary password.
 This is typically used when a user is not available to provide their own password e.g. when a user is created in the admin panel.
+- **BuildAccountRecoveryTemplateAsync:** The email template that is used when a user user initiates an account recovery flow e.g. via a forgot password page.
+The context contains an account recovery URL, as well as the raw reset token if you want to build your own URL.
 - **BuildPasswordChangedTemplateAsync:** The email template that is used to notify a user that their password has been changed.
 - **BuildPasswordResetTemplateAsync:** The email template that is used when a user has their password reset by an administrator.
-The context contains data contains their new temporary password.
+The context data contains their new temporary password.
-- **BuildAccountRecoveryTemplateAsync:** The email template that is used when a user user initiates an account recovery flow e.g. via a forgot password page.
-The context contains an account recovery URL, as well as the raw reset token if you want to build your own URL.
+- **BuildAccountVerificationTemplateAsync:** The admin user area does not implement an account verification flow, therefore this method does not need an implementation and can simply throw a `NotSupportedException`.

 ## Making use of ICofoundryAdminMailTemplateBuilder